raf312/restorationScript/README.md

 Requirements:</br>
 partimage</br>
 Depends: libbz2-1.0, libc6 (>= 2.14), libgcc-s1 (>= 3.0), libnewt0.52 (>= 0.52.21), libslang2 (>= 2.2.4), libssl1.1 (>= 1.1.0), libstdc++6 (>= 5), zlib1g (>= 1:1.2.3.3), fdisk

-Restore script for my Windows.
-The script restores an SDA disk image taken on the SAMSUNG HD322HJ hard drive.
-Here the drive to be restored is SDA.